 Paris, an open laboratory

-The French capital is at the forefront of micro-mobility: the Plan Velo it will give it a two-wheeled road system envied throughout Europe, and even the regulations on e-scooters have been implemented in an impeccable way.
+The French capital is at the forefront of micro-mobility: the Veil plan it will give it a two-wheeled road system envied throughout Europe, and even the regulations on e-scooters have been implemented in an impeccable way.

 This does not mean that the drawbacks remain.
 There are parking spaces assigned to escooters, battery swap programs and new charging stations, but they are not enough.
 Growth is dizzying: in 2030 private cars will be drastically reduced by cycle paths and traffic bans, and will be able to circulate at 30km per hour.
-It is necessary to prepare to change skin by welcoming the new means of transport, and by partially modifying the aesthetics and organization of the spaces.
+We must prepare to change skin by welcoming the new means of transport, and partly modifying the aesthetics and organization of the spaces.

 Thinking of the bus stop as a hub is an idea already used for other purposes (for example for purify the air or favor the restocking of bees), but this seems to me the best interpretation in terms of synergy between public and private transport.